Skip to content

 (with-managed-request-stubs* route-map body-fn)

 • Description: Plain-fn surface beneath the macro, for computed route-maps or non-literal bodies.
-Like the macro, it installs the :rf.http/managed override for body-fn's dynamic extent, so dispatches inside auto-route with no manual :fx-overrides.
+Like the macro, it binds the :rf.http/managed override (to the stable :rf.test/managed-http-scope-stub target) plus the scope's route map for body-fn's dynamic extent, so dispatches inside auto-route with no manual :fx-overrides.

 • Example: